Harshal96/alarm-clock/README.md

 For now, me along with a couple of crazy talented friends are looking for more contributors to work on this project.
 * Are you a backend developer?
 You can help us build a robust backend.
 * Are you a frontend developer?
 You can help us build a sleek UI.
 * Are you a designer?
-Bring your wildest imaginations, collaborate with the front-end developers and bring them to reality.
+Turn your wildest imaginations to reality.

 ## What is the goal?